ibm-cloud-docs/containers/cs_clusters.md

 1. [Create or upgrade your account to a billable account ({{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription)](https://cloud.ibm.com/registration/).

-2. [Set up an {{site.data.keyword.containerlong_notm}} API key](/docs/containers?topic=containers-users#api_key) in the region and resource groups that you want to create clusters.
+2. [Set up an API key for {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-users#api_key) in the region and resource groups that you want to create clusters.
 Assign the API key with the appropriate service and infrastructure permissions to create clusters.<p class="tip">Are you the account owner?
 You already have the necessary permissions!
 When you create a cluster, the API key for that region and resource group is set with your credentials.</p>

     **Services**:
     * [**Administrator** platform role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}} at the account level.
     * [**Writer** or **Manager** service role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}}.
     * [**Administrator** platform role](/docs/containers?topic=containers-users#platform) for Container Registry at the account level.
 If your account predates 4 October 2018, you need to [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registryshort_notm}}](/docs/services/Registry?topic=registry-user#existing_users).
 With IAM policies, you can control access to resources such as registry namespaces.

     **Infrastructure**:
     * Classic clusters only: **Super User** role or the [minimum required permissions](/docs/containers?topic=containers-access_reference#infra) for classic infrastructure.
     * VPC clusters only: [**Administrator** platform role for VPC Infrastructure](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources).